 “Flautist Nora Lee Garcia tossed off the virtuosic challenges with full, vibrant tone!” – Ukrainian Weekly

 Nora Lee Garcia is one of the most highly regarded flutists in the concert world today.
-As a Powell Flutes Artist and Associate Professor of Flute at the University of Central Florida, she is in demand throughout the United States, Europe, and South America as a soloist, chamber artist, and teacher.
-Nora Lee has been featured as a guest artist on flute and piccolo at events such as the Mexico City Flute Festival, the East-West Flute Festival at Western Illinois University, the Chile Flute Festival, the Flute Seminar at Casa Maria in Santa Barbara, California, the Flute Symposium in Lima, Peru in honor of Michel Debost, the Florida Flute Association Convention, and the National Flute Association Conventions in New Orleans, Dallas, Orlando, Phoenix, Washington, D.C., Tennessee, Pittsburgh, and Charlotte.
-Nora Lee has served as a judge on the panels of the International Flute Competition in Mexico City and the National Flute Association’s Chamber Music Competition.
+As a Powell Flutes Artist and Professor of Flute at the University of Central Florida, she is in demand throughout the United States, Europe, Asia and South America as a soloist, chamber artist, and teacher.
+Nora Lee has been featured as a guest artist in Carnegie Hall and in different Flute Conventions such as: the French Flute Convention, Mexico City Flute Festival, the Chile Flute Festival, the Flute Seminar at Casa Maria in Santa Barbara, California, the Festival Internacional de Flautistas de Lima Peru, the Flute Symposium in Lima, Peru in honor of Michel Debost, the Florida Flute Association Convention, and the National Flute Association Conventions in New Orleans, Dallas, Las Vegas, Orlando, Phoenix, Washington, D.C., Tennessee, Pittsburgh, Charlotte and Utah.
+Nora Lee has served as a judge on the panels of the International Flute Competition in Mexico City, the National Flute Association’s Chamber Music Competition and National Flute Association Young Artist Competition.
 She has premiered numerous pieces, such as Prelude and Dance by Howard Buss (winner of the 2004 National Flute Association Newly-Published Music Competition), Robert Brownlow’s Concerto for flute, chamber orchestra and vibraphone at the Interlochen Music Festival, Edmundo Vazques’ Alturas II in Chile at the Escuela Moderna de Música, Orlando García’s El Silencio despues de la lluvia at the Moulin d’Ande in France, and most recently, Gary Schocker’s Under the Sultan at the 2012 Florida Flute Association Convention as a featured artist on the gala concert.
 An avid researcher of flute pedagogy, Nora Lee has published several articles for Flute Talk Magazine and Powell Flutes.

 Nora Lee holds degrees from the University of Miami, the Brooklyn College Conservatory of Music, and the Conservatorio de Música de Puerto Rico.
 Her primary teachers include Michel Debost, James Galway, Bernard Goldberg,Christine Nield-Capote, Carol Wincenc, and Bonita Boyd.